A lattice structure for ancestral configurations arising from the relationship between gene trees and species trees: Discussion

 Several enumerative problems arise directly from the bijection between paths on digraphs $D(S)$ and labeled histories.
 For example, how many labeled histories of $S$ are possible such that the realization of gene tree $S$ on species tree $S$ can display root ancestral configuration $c$?
 In the language of digraphs, each labeled history corresponds to a path, and each ancestral configuration corresponds to a vertex, so that this enumerative problem is equivalent to a problem of counting paths from the minimal to the maximal element that pass through a chosen node.
-As a path counting problem, the problem is similar to some considered for ``coalescent histories''~\citep{himwich2020, alimpiev2021enumeration}, a combinatorial structure that, like ancestral configurations, is defined for gene trees and species trees~\citep{degnan2005gene, rosenberg2007counting}.
+As a path counting problem, the problem is similar to some considered for coalescent histories~\citep{himwich2020, alimpiev2021enumeration}.

 Similarly, suppose partial information about the temporal ordering of \emph{some} (possibly all) of the coalescences of $S$ on $S$ is assumed: for example, suppose coalescence $\ell_i$ precedes $\ell_j$.
-In this case, we ask for the number of root ancestral configurations $c$ such that there exists a realization of $S$ on $S$ that displays $c$ and that satisfies given conditions on temporal ordering of coalescences.
+In this case, we ask for the number of root ancestral configurations $c$ such that there exists a realization of $S$ on $S$ that displays $c$ and that satisfies given conditions on the temporal ordering of coalescences.
 The lattice interpretation of root ancestral configurations then allows us to reinterpret this problem as counting the number of vertices that are encountered by paths in a given subset of paths from the minimal to the maximal element.

-Interestingly, lattices have recently appeared in a related study, in which \cite{palacios2021enumeration} formalized a sense of ``refinement'' for ``perfect phylogenies.''
-The lattices of \cite{palacios2021enumeration} are similar to ours, in that in both cases, the ``covering relations,'' corresponding to edges of Hasse diagrams, arise from a ``collapse'' of objects on a tree---tree edges collapse to a point for \cite{palacios2021enumeration} and lineages collapse to an ancestor in our case. \cite{palacios2021enumeration} used the lattice construction to count certain classes of perfect phylogenies; taken together with that study, our work illustrates that partial orders and lattices have much potential to contribute to the formulation and resolution of enumeration problems in mathematical phylogenetics.

-.3cm { {\bf Acknowledgments.} We acknowledge support from NIH grant R01 GM131404. }
+.3cm { {\bf Acknowledgments.} We acknowledge support from NIH grant R01 HG005855. }

 { }